-Eiriol offers an independent advocacy support service to people with mental health issues.
-Supporting those with a mental health issue of any kind.
-Eiriol’s service extends to support carers of people with mental health issues.
+Eiriol offers an independent, confidential advocacy support service for people with mental health issues; supporting those with a mental health issue of any kind.
+Eiriol’s service also extends to support carers of people with mental health issues.

 People with mental health issues are very vulnerable and sometimes cannot speak for themselves.
-We are a well-respected local organisation (based in Carmarthenshire, west Wales) and we have been providing advocacy work for over 15 years.
-All our advocates are professionals who have or are working toward the national advocacy qualification.
-This results in Eiriol being able to offer support to people with mental health issues, from small matters to larger ones, with the aim to assist in upholding that individual’s independence.
+Eiriol is a well-respected local community organisation (Carmarthenshire and west Wales) and we have been conducting advocacy work for over 15 years.
+All our advocates are professionals who have or are working toward national advocacy qualifications.
+This results in Eiriol being able to offer support to people with mental health issues of all kinds, with the aim to assist in upholding the individual’s independence.

-- Generic Mental Health Advocacy – supports anyone with mental health issues.
+1) Generic Mental Health Advocacy – supporting anyone with mental health issues.

-- Carers Advocacy – support for those caring for people with mental health issues.
+2) Carers' Advocacy – supporting those caring for people with mental health issues.

-All our projects are for adults aged 18 years and over.
+These projects are for adults aged 18 years or over.

 At Eiriol our advocates can: